skycoin/cx-game/docs/game-design.md

 As the name suggests, this machine filters the different gases on a pipe system.

-The player chooses which gas will be filtered by the machine then the selected gas is driven to a gas pipe system and all the others in a different system.
+The player chooses which gas will be filtered by the machine then the selected gas is driven to a gas pipe system and all the others into a different system.

 - **INPUT**
   - Power source